RoelofRuis/termites/readme.md

 # Termites

-Termites is a reactive/dataflow framework.
+Termites is a messaging/dataflow framework.

 It aims for easy separable and inspectable components, treating each as a separate *node* in a directed *graph*.
 The nodes communicate by sending messages to each other over *connections* established between their *ports*.

 The `termites` core module provides these basic building blocks.
-Optionally, you can use the debugging tools from `termites_dbg` and/or the web components provided in `termites_web`.
+Optionally, you can use the web components provided in `termites_web`, the storage components provided in `termites_store` and the debugging tools from `termites_dbg`.

 ### Development status